Jahan16672/Active-Directory-Brute-Force-Detection-Home-Lab/README.md

 5. Upon receiving the message "Configuration required.
 Installation succeeded on ADDC01", proceed to the next steps
 6. Locate the notification flag icon at the top of the window and select "Promote this server to a domain controller"
 7. Select "Add a new forest" since we're establishing a completely new domain
-8. Assign the name "demodomain.local"
+8. Assign the name "mysam.local"
 9. On the subsequent page, maintain all default settings and create an administrator password
 10. Continue through the wizard until the Configuration Wizard validates prerequisites, then select Install
 11. This process will sign you out and restart the server

 **User Creation:**

-1. When the machine restarts, you should see "DEMODOMAIN\Administrator" as the authenticated user
+1. When the machine restarts, you should see "MYSAM\Administrator" as the authenticated user
 2. In Server Manager, navigate to Tools > Active Directory Users and Computers
 3. Right-click demodomain.local > New > Organizational Unit > Name: "IT"
 4. Right-click within this new OU > New > User